pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `ON`
-- Possible values: `OFF`, `ON`, `ENFORCE`
 - This variable controls whether to use the MPP mode of TiFlash to execute queries.
-If the value is set to `ON`, TiDB automatically determines using the optimizer whether to choose MPP to execute queries.
+You can set the following values, including:
+    - `0` or `OFF`, which means never use MPP mode.
+    - `1` or `ON`, which means that the optimizer determines whether to use MPP mode based on cost estimation (by default).

 MPP is a distributed computing framework provided by the TiFlash engine, which allows data exchange between nodes and provides high-performance, high-throughput SQL algorithms.
+For details about MPP mode selection, refer to [Control whether to choose the MPP mode](/tiflash/use-tiflash.md#control-whether-to-choose-the-mpp-mode).

 ### tidb_allow_remove_auto_inc <span class="version-mark">New in v2.1.18 and v3.0.4</span>